lsroka76/Z2S_Library/README.md

 ## Zigbee <=> SUPLA gateway
 Zigbee's strength lies in the vast number and diverse range of available sensors, catering to numerous smart applications.
 This extensive ecosystem includes low-cost options for temperature, humidity, motion, contact, light, and many other environmental and security parameters.
 The variety extends to specialized sensors like those for air quality, water leak detection, and even presence detection.
 Due to its widespread adoption and open standard, numerous manufacturers produce Zigbee sensors, driving down costs and increasing accessibility.
 This affordability and wide selection empower users to build comprehensive and customized smart environments without significant expense.
 The low power nature of Zigbee also makes these battery-operated sensors practical for long-term, widespread deployment.

-I've taken an effort to design and build a kind of bidirectional birdge directly between Zigbee devices and SUPLA, thus eliminating the need for some proxy solutions like [Zigbee2MQTT](https://www.zigbee2mqtt.io).
+I've taken an effort to design and build a kind of bidirectional bridge directly between Zigbee devices and SUPLA, thus eliminating the need for some proxy solutions like [Zigbee2MQTT](https://www.zigbee2mqtt.io).